if you go into the woods, fun in the woods, fun woodland activities for you and your child

 A woodland is a perfect setting for imaginative play.
 Don't be surprised if your child points out a fairy's home, picks up a magic wand, or climbs onto a witch's broomstick.
 Try searching for a fairy-ring of mushrooms together, making a tiny shelter or garden for forest-dwellers, or laying out miniature meals by placing seeds and berries on leaf plates.

-Other children's imaginative play might involve using sticks as swords or guns, or fallen branches to build a den or human-sized nest.
+Other children's imaginative play might involve using sticks as magic wands, or fallen branches to build a den or human-sized nest.
 If your little one becomes absorbed in imaginative- or role-play, try not to guide them or set limitations (unless their safety is at risk) and only offer help if they ask for it.

 Explore more